theochem/chemtools/doc/sci_doc_global_linear.rst

     \mu^{-} &= \left( \frac{\partial E}{\partial N} \right)_{v(\mathbf{r})}^- = -IP \\
     \mu^{0} &= \frac{\mu^{+} + \mu^{-}}{2} = \frac{-\left(IP + EA\right)}{2} \\

-In this model, second and higher order derivatives of energy with respect to the numbr of electrons is zero (or not defined?).
+In this model, second and higher order derivatives of the energy with respect to the number of electrons is zero (they are not defined at integer number of electrons, because energy model is not differentiable).
 So, chemical hardness and hyper-hardness are zero, and softness and hyper-softness are not defined.

  ..
 TODO::
     Is it better to skip derived global tools for this model?
-    How the code should handel these?
+    How the code should handle these?

 To obtain the :ref:`derived global reactivity indicators <derived_indicators>` for the linear energy model, the maximum number of electrons accepted by the system should be calculated.